jzelAdmin2006/spring-demo/README.md

 # spring-demo

-My first spring demo project I actually hosted.
+This is my first spring demo project which I actually hosted.